|Introduction||Adobe Digital Editions|

 Login to Kobo and it will automatically download all your books into your Kobo including the freebies.

+next to your newly purchased book.
 It will have a ridiculous long gibberish name.
 It is probably best not to disturb it.
 If it is DRM (Digital Restrictions/Rights Management) free, you can read it with any sort of reader, including a software reader that runs on the desktop.

 Arbitrary PDFs will not work as well as PDF eBooks.
 The type may be too small or the pages too wide to fit.

 The process of borrowing an eBook from the Victoria public library has been simplified.
 It is still obscenely complicated.
 Grandmothers can borrow paper books without trouble.
 This rigamarole to borrow an eBook taxes the talent of a computer consultant:

 This process could be simplified: